abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall not "push" events (using HTTP POST) unless an event subscription has been created.
 Either the client or the service can terminate the event stream at any time by deleting the subscription.
 The service may delete a subscription if the number of delivery errors exceeds preconfigured thresholds.
 * Services shall respond to a request to create a subscription with an error if the body of the request is conflicting.
 For instance, if parameters in the request are not supported, an HTTP status 400 shall be returned.
 * Services shall respond to a request to create a subscription with an error if the body of the request contains both RegistryPrefixes and MessageIds, and shall return an HTTP status code of 400.
 These properties are considered mutually exclusive.
 * Services shall respond to a successful subscription with HTTP status 201 and set the HTTP Location header to the address of a new subscription resource.
-Subscriptions are persistent and will remain across event service restarts.
+Subscriptions are persistent and shall remain across event service restarts.
 * Clients shall terminate a subscription by sending an HTTP DELETE message to the URI of the subscription resource.
 * Services may terminate a subscription by sending a special "subscription terminated" event as the last message.
 Future requests to the associated subscription resource will respond with HTTP status code [404](#status-404).